How to validate bearer JWT access tokens

 // The public RSA keys to validate the signatures will be sourced from the

-// OAuth 2.0 server's JWK set, published at a well-known URL.
-The RemoteJWKSet
+// OAuth 2.0 server's JWK set URL.
+The key source will cache the retrieved

 // The expected JWS algorithm of the access tokens (agreed out-of-band)